 Our Ecuador Amazon tours explore the Napo River system, the largest river in Ecuador and a major tributary of the Amazon.
 Ecuadorian Amazon cruises visit the protected areas of Yasuni National Park and the Cuyabeno Reserve.
-Despite being one of the smaller South American countries, Ecuador is home to a huge variety of species, many of them endemic, making it an ideal destination for an Amazon River cruise.
+Despite being one of the smaller South American countries, Ecuador is home to a huge variety of species, making it an ideal destination for an Amazon River cruise.

 Not only does the country boast virgin Amazon rainforest, it also administers the Galápagos Islands, which has a whole plethora of unique species.
 As a result of this species diversity, Ecuador is one of the world's 17 megadiverse countries.
 Fortunately, Ecuador's 2008 Constitution is the first in the world to recognize legally enforceable Rights of Nature, meaning ecosystem rights.